appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/reset-widget.md

 # resetWidget()

-The `resetWidget()` framework function reverts a widget to its default state.
+The `resetWidget()` framework function sets a widget to its default state.
 All user input changes are reverted and its properties' default values are applied.

 ### Signature